arrafialam1/Database-Design-and-Integration-Projects/README.md

   - SQL (PostgreSQL), Python, psycopg2

 - **Key Files**:
-  - `create_tables.sql`: SQL script to create tables and insert data.
+  - `Queries.sql`: SQL script to create tables and insert data.
   - `python_postgresql.py`: Python script to connect to the database and execute queries.

 ---